 Advice and Information – With a focus on welfare benefits and disability rights.

-Community Cafe – The Washington Room, named after our founder, serving healthy, home-cooked food at competitive prices.
+Community Cafe – The Washington Room, named after our founder, serving home-cooked food at competitive prices.

-Shopmobility – Situated in Chester and Ellesmere Port, offering daily hire of mobility scooters and wheelchairs enabling access to city centre shops and facilities (as well as the sale, servicing and repair of mobility equipment and independent living aids).
+Shopmobility – Situated in Chester, Ellesmere Port, Northwich and Winsford, offering daily hire of mobility scooters and wheelchairs enabling access to city shops and facilities (as well as the sale, servicing and repair of mobility equipment and independent living aids).